peasantbird/tp/docs/UserGuide.md

 ### Sorting sellers: `ssort`

-Sorts the sellers' list either by the list's default order, or by a provided prefix and direction.
+Sorts the sellers' list either by a provided prefix and direction, or by the list's default order when no prefix and direction is provided.

 Format: `ssort [PREFIX/DIRECTION]`
 * `PREFIX`: Choose <u>one</u> of: